-On behalf of Kadish & Anthony Law Group posted in Closely Held Businesses on Friday, April 8, 2016.
+On behalf of Kadish & Associates Law Group posted in Closely Held Businesses on Friday, April 8, 2016.

 Unless a business is a sole proprietorship, it takes more to close a business than many Arizona company owners might realize.
 Dissolving closely held businesses involves more than just locking the doors and turning off the lights.
 If the proper procedures are not followed, there could be significant legal and financial ramifications in the future.